MedPhysUL/delia/README.md

 *This dictionary is **not** mandatory for the code to work and therefore its default value is `None`.*

 The series descriptions are specified as a **dictionary** that contains the series descriptions of the images that absolutely needs to be extracted from the patients' files.
 Keys are arbitrary names given to the images we want to add and values are lists of series descriptions.
 The images associated with these series descriptions do not need to have a corresponding segmentation volume.
-In fact, **the whole point of adding a way to specify which series descriptions should be added to the dataset is to be able to add images that have not been segmented.** Note that it can also be specified as a path to a **json file** that contains the series descriptions.
+In fact, **the whole point of adding a way to specify which series descriptions should be added to the dataset is to be able to add images that have not been segmented.** If none of the descriptions match the series in a patient's files, a warning is raised and the patient is added to the list of patients for whom the pipeline has failed.

+Note that the series descriptions can be specified as a classic dictionary or as a path to a **json file** that contains the series descriptions.
 Both methods are presented below.

-**Warning!** *This dictionary (or json file) can be modified during the execution of the package functions.
-THIS IS NORMAL, we potentially want to add a new series description to this dictionary if none of the descriptions match the series in a patient's files.*

 ##### Using a json file